LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/1-HelloWorld.md

 Save your pattern changes and test them out in the Messaging Client.

 <div class="important">This concludes your first bot/automation created with the Conversation Builder.
-Next, you will learn about Intents.</div>
+Next, you will learn about <a href="conversation-builder-getting-started-building-your-first-intent.html">Intents</a>.</div>